ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-9.md

 This can be useful when you only want to know if something succeeded or failed instead of needing to work on its value.

-Take creating a directory and then creating a file in that directory only if the directory creation succeeded.
+Take creating a directory and subsequently creating a file in that directory only if the directory creation succeeded.

 We can create a directory with the `create_dir` function from the `std::fs` module: